 With the sales function constantly evolving, it’s critical for sales teams to have up-to-date support and the tools they need to sell.
-This is where sales enablement comes in.
+This is where data driven sales enablement comes in.

 Sales enablement is the strategy you use to ensure sales reps have the information, content, technology, and tools they need to sell effectively.
 An integral part of your overall sales readiness program, sales enablement focuses on providing everything your reps need to be successful, at every step of the sales journey.
 When you incorporate elements of sales training, asset management, ongoing coaching, and continuous development—all in a platform that supports a variety of content formats and learning styles—the results are amazing:

 The 2019 State of Sales Enablement Report 2019 found that organizations who employ an effective sales enablement strategy:

 - Achieve a win rate of 49% on average, which is 12% higher than those without an enablement strategy.

 - Hit their quotas 35% more often than those without a formal sales enablement strategy.

 - Experience 15% less turnover than those that approach sales enablement as one-off projects.